tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

     * 'route-object-include-exclude': a list of route entries to include or exclude route entry constraints for the path computation.
 The constraint type (include or exclude) is specified with each route entry.
 The path computation considers route entry constraints in the order they appear in this list.
 Once a route entry constraint is consumed from this list, it is not considered any further in the computation of the path.

->>> The 'route-object-include-exclude' is used to configure constraints on which route objects (e.g., nodes, links) are included or excluded in the path computation.

->>> The interpretation of an empty 'route-object-include-exclude' list depends on the TE Tunnel (end-to-end or Tunnel Segment) and on the specific path, according to the following rules:
+The 'route-object-include-exclude' is used to configure constraints on which route objects (e.g., nodes, links) are included or excluded in the path computation.
+The interpretation of an empty 'route-object-include-exclude' list depends on the TE Tunnel (end-to-end or Tunnel Segment) and on the specific path, according to the following rules:

->>>
+>>>>
 1. An empty 'route-object-include-exclude' list for the primary path of an end-to-end TE Tunnel indicates that there are no route objects to be included or excluded in the path computation.
 2. An empty 'route-object-include-exclude' list for the primary path of a TE Tunnel Segment indicates that no primary LSP is required for that TE Tunnel.
 3. An empty 'route-object-include-exclude' list for a reverse path means it always follows the forward path (i.e., the TE Tunnel is co-routed).
 When the 'route-object-include-exclude' list is not empty, the reverse path is routed independently of the forward path.
 4. An empty 'route-object-include-exclude' list for the secondary (forward) path indicates that the secondary path has the same endpoints as the primary path.
 >>
-- path-in-segment: A YANG container that contains a list of label restrictions that have to be taken into considerations when crossing domains.
-This TE tunnel segment in this case is being stitched to the upstream TE tunnel segment.
+- path-in-segment: A YANG container that contains a list of label restrictions that have to be taken into considerations when stitching to another tunnel segment such as at a domain boundary.
+The TE tunnel segment in this case is being stitched to the upstream TE tunnel segment.
 >>
-- path-out-segment: A YANG container that contains a list of label restrictions that have to be taken into considerations when crossing domains.
+- path-out-segment: A YANG container that contains a list of label restrictions that have to be taken into considerations when stitching to another tunnel segment such as at a domain boundary.
 The TE tunnel segment in this case is being stitched to the downstream TE tunnel segment.

 ### TE Tunnels {#TE_TUNNELS}

-The 'tunnels' container holds the list of TE Tunnels that are provisioned on ingress LER devices in the network as shown in {{fig-te-tunnel}}.
+The 'tunnels' container holds the list of TE Tunnels that are provisioned on ingress Label Egress Router (LER) devices in the network as shown in {{fig-te-tunnel}}.

 ~~~~~~~~~~~